Please follow my profile at Discovery Institute with links to my past articles about evolution and intelligent design.

 Intelligent design theory in principle cannot (and does not have to) elucidate the identity and motivation of the intelligent cause.
 It is fully compatible with naturalistic designers like space aliens or the matrix hypothesis, which are even acceptable for skeptics like Richard Dawkins or Neil deGrasse Tyson, even though such naturalistic designers would only shift the problem and create an infinite regress.
 Also, ID does not imply any commitment to special creation rather than universal common descent.
 Thus, ID makes no claim to supernatural explanations for empirical data, even though it is of course compatible with theistic interpretations.
 The derogative propaganda label "ID creationism" is therefore wholly inappropriate.

 Personally, I distinguish between three different meanings of intelligent design theory:

-I strictly separated all my activities against Neo-Darwinism from my professional work when I still worked as a museum scientist at SMNS.
+I strictly separated all my activities against Neo-Darwinism and materialism from my professional work when I still worked as a museum scientist at SMNS.